LazerTechnologies/choo-choo-monorepo/docs/implementation-checklist.md

   - **How:**
     - Use the Vercel CLI to deploy your Next.js application.
     - Ensure all environment variables are set up correctly in your Vercel project.

+## 6. Operational Readiness

+This section outlines tasks to ensure the application is robust and maintainable in a production environment.

+- [ ] **Robust Error Handling & Logging:**
+  - **Goal:** Implement comprehensive error handling and structured logging across all backend services.
+  - **How:** Ensure all API routes and the `generator` package log errors effectively, potentially integrating with a centralized logging service.
+- [ ] **Monitoring & Alerting:**
+  - **Goal:** Set up systems to proactively monitor application health and alert on issues.
+  - **How:** Implement monitoring for API response times, error rates, and successful external service interactions (Pinata, Neynar, blockchain).
+- [ ] **Rate Limiting:**
+  - **Goal:** Protect public API endpoints from abuse and ensure fair usage.
+  - **How:** Implement rate limiting on public-facing API routes (e.g., `/api/send-train`) to prevent excessive requests.

+## 7. Deployment on Vercel

+This section outlines the key considerations for deploying the entire monorepo to Vercel.

+- [ ] **Vercel Project Configuration:**
+  - **Goal:** Set up the Vercel project to correctly build and deploy the Next.js application from the monorepo.
+  - **How:**
+    1. Connect your GitHub repository to a new Vercel project.
+    2. In the project settings, set the "Root Directory" to `app`.
+This tells Vercel to run the build from within your Next.js app directory.
+    3. Vercel should automatically detect that you are using pnpm and a workspace.

+- [ ] **Environment Variables:**
+  - **Goal:** Securely provide all necessary API keys and secrets to the Vercel environment.
+  - **How:**
+    - In the Vercel project settings, add all required environment variables.
+This includes, but is not limited to:
+      - `PINATA_JWT`: For authenticating with the Pinata IPFS service.
+      - `NEYNAR_API_KEY`: For Farcaster interactions.
+      - `UPSTASH_REDIS_REST_URL` and `UPSTASH_REDIS_REST_TOKEN`: For Vercel KV.
+      - `YOUR_RPC_URL`: An RPC endpoint for your chosen blockchain.
+      - `SPONSOR_WALLET_PRIVATE_KEY`: The private key for your paymaster sponsor wallet.

+- [ ] **Handling Git LFS:**
+  - **Goal:** Ensure the large image assets stored in Git LFS are available during the build and at runtime.
+  - **How:**
+    - No extra configuration is needed.
+Vercel has native support for Git LFS.
+    - As long as your `.gitattributes` file is committed to the repository, Vercel's build process will automatically detect it, download the LFS objects, and make the full-resolution images in `generator/layers` available to your serverless functions.

+- [ ] **Verify Serverless Function Operation:**
+  - **Goal:** Confirm that the API routes, especially the new `/api/generate-nft` route, are functioning correctly in the deployed environment.
+  - **How:**
+    - After deployment, use the Vercel dashboard logs to monitor the execution of your serverless functions.
+    - Trigger the `generate-nft` flow and check the logs for any errors related to file access, canvas operations, or API calls to Pinata.